-TuksNovation: University of Pretoria’s TuksNovation is a high-tech business incubator that provides specialised product and business development support to startups.
-TuksNovation helps innovators validate ideas, develop technology and craft business models for the relevant markets.
+TuksNovation: University of Pretoria’s TuksNovation is a high-tech business incubator that provides specialized product and business development support to startups.
+TuksNovation helps innovators validate ideas, develop technology, and craft business models for the relevant markets.

 Tshimologong: Wits University specializes in the incubation of digital entrepreneurs.
 Tshimologong also manages a digital content hub that offers training in gaming and animation.

-Propella: Port Elizabeth based business incubator Propella is a partnership by Engeli Enterprise Development and Nelson Mandela University’s commercial company, Innovolve.
-Propella focuses on ICT, renewable energy, energy efficiency, smart city solutions and advanced manufacturing.
+Propella: Port Elizabeth-based business incubator Propella is a partner with Engeli Enterprise Development and Nelson Mandela University’s commercial company, Innovolve.
+Propella focuses on ICT, renewable energy, energy efficiency, smart city solutions, and advanced manufacturing.

 LaunchLab: Stellenbosch University’s business incubator LaunchLab provides an array of business support services and management to ensure the successful development of entrepreneurial companies.

-Solution Space: University of Cape Town’s Solution Space runs a venture incubation programme that help startups build viable and scalable innovation-driven companies.
-Solution Space focus areas are fintech, eCommerce, energy, edtech, internet of things (IoT), healthtech, agritech, sport and news.
+Solution Space: University of Cape Town’s Solution Space runs a venture incubation program that helps startups build viable and scalable innovation-driven companies.
+Solution Space focus areas are fintech, eCommerce, energy, edtech, internet of things (IoT), healthtech, agritech, sport, and news.

 Invotech: Invotech is an innovation and technology business incubator that is supported by the Durban University of Technology and funded by the Small Enterprise Development Agency (Seda).
 InvoTech helps innovators in the green economy and creative industries convert creative concepts into commercially viable enterprises.